jhudson8/react-backbone/api.md

 ```

 ### RadioGroup
 A model-aware component that should contain one or *React.DOM.input* (type=radio).
-This component will initialize with the correct default value from the provided model as well as participate in the *modelPopulate* mixin.
+This component will initialize with the correct default value from the provided model using the "name" property as well as participate in the *modelPopulate* mixin (if the "ref" attribute is provided).

 *note: this component does not create the radio buttons for you - it is only a wrapper for nested content provided by you to expose the functions necessary for getting and setting model values.*

 ```
     var RadioGroup = Backbone.input.RadioGroup;

+    var model = new Backbone.Model({eyeColor: 'green'});
     ...
     // assuming a model attribute "eyeColor" exists
     <RadioGroup name="eyeColor" model={model}>